-Component: Histosols (90%)
+Component: Eielson (35%)

-The Histosols component makes up 90 percent of the map unit.
-Slopes are 0 to 2 percent.
-This component is on depressions.
-The parent material consists of organic material over organic material and/or gravelly alluvium and/ or loamy glacial drift.
-Depth to a root restrictive layer is greater than 60 inches.
-The natural drainage class is very poorly drained.
-Water movement in the most restrictive layer is high.
-Available water to a depth of 60 Inches is high.
-Shrink-swell potential is low.
-This soil is not flooded.
-It is frequently ponded.
-Organic matter content in the surface horizon is about 80 percent.
-Non-irrigated land capability classification is 7w.
-This soil meets hydric criteria.
+The Eielson component makes up 35 percent of the map unit.
+Slopes 0 to 2 percent.
+The parent material consists of alluvium.
+Depth to a root restrictive layer is greater than 80 inches.
+The natural drainage class is moderately well drained.
+Water movement in the most restrictive layer is moderately high to high.
+Available water to a depth of 0 Inches.
+This soil is occasionally flooded and frequently ponded.
+Non-irrigated land capability classification is 4w.
+This soil does not meet hydric criteria.